The 15 Best Sustainable Materials And Natural Fabrics

 Pros: Bamboo is a fast-growing, regenerative crop that requires little or no fertilizer or pesticides.
 The process to mechanically turn it into bamboo linen requires little or no chemicals.

 Cons: It’s almost impossible to know if the bamboo you’re buying was farmed sustainably.
-And when bamboo is turned into soft garments like sheets and underwear, it must undergo an intensive chemical process, the same way viscose (or rayon) is made—however, in recent years, manufacturers have made improvements in chemical management.
+And when bamboo is turned into soft garments like sheets, socks, and pajamas, it must undergo an intensive chemical process, the same way viscose (or rayon) is made; however, in recent years, manufacturers have improved chemical management.

 ECONYL®